 Cross-country Skiing: Tuolumne Meadows can be accessed in the winter via cross-country skis.
 Various routes can be taken, though most skiers begin from Highway 120, 5 miles east of Lee Vining or from the Snow Creek trailhead in Yosemite Valley.

 During winter, rangers residing in Tuolumne Meadows provide weekly updates.

 Visitor Center and Museums

-Tuolumne Meadows Wilderness Center (open approximately late May - October 14): Offers wilderness permits, bear canisters, maps, and guidebooks; provides information on pre-trip planning, minimum-impact camping, and the Yosemite Wilderness.
+Tuolumne Meadows Wilderness Center (open approximately late May–mid October): Offers wilderness permits, bear canisters, maps, and guidebooks; provides information on pre-trip planning, minimum-impact camping, and the Yosemite Wilderness.

-Parsons Memorial Lodge (open late June through early September): Discover the human and natural history of Tuolumne Meadows by hiking to the place where John Muir and Robert Underwood Johnson conceived the idea of establishing Yosemite National Park.
+Parsons Memorial Lodge (open late June–early September): Discover the human and natural history of Tuolumne Meadows by hiking to the place where John Muir and Robert Underwood Johnson conceived the idea of establishing Yosemite National Park.
 The lodge is an easy one-mile (30 minute) walk from Lembert Dome parking area or from the Tuolumne Meadows Visitor Center.

 Points of Interest

 Siesta Lake is an alpine lake located along the Tioga Road to the south, about 13 miles east of the Crane Flat Gas Station.
 Swimming and picnicking are popular past-times here.